 The Chief Officer (Planning and Environment) will be responsible for the delivery of the LDP although the Plan will be prepared by the Policy Section under the management of the Planning Strategy Manager.
 The Policy team will also be able to call upon the services of a range of specialist officers from throughout the Council.
-The staff resources involved in the preparation of the Plan includes Planning Strategy Manager, Interim Team Leader, Senior Planning Officer (x2.5), Planning Officer (x2), Technical Support Officer (x1) and Modern Trainee Admin Assist (x0.5)
+The staff resources involved in the preparation of the Plan includes Service Manager Stategy, Team Leader, Senior Planning Officer (x2), Planning Officer (x2), Technical Support Officer (x1).